-To understand the process of how the wall truss systemic innovation diffused at such a slower rate, we investigated a specific case of implementation of a prefabricated subcomponent wall innovation.
-In completing the qualitative case, we hoped to reveal the organizational interactions that would explain the disparity in adoption rates for incremental and systemic wall system innovations.
+To understand why the wall truss systemic innovation diffused at such a slower rate, we investigated a specific case of implementation of a prefabricated subcomponent wall innovation.
+In completing the qualitative case, we hoped to reveal the organizational interactions that would explain the disparity in adoption rates for localized and systemic wall system innovations.
 We now present the case of a United States residential builder.